collapsed-stacks/startups/questions/9648/how-to-keep-technical-lead-in-2-years-over-big-corporation.md

 - posted by: [RUser4512](https://stackexchange.com/users/6145228/ruser4512) on 2016-07-08
 - score: 0

-<p>How much would it cost for these large companies to develop the same idea than the one you developed ?
-And how much would they sell it ?</p>
+How much would it cost for these large companies to develop the same idea than the one you developed ?
+And how much would they sell it ?

-<p>Does gathering data helps you improving your service on a regular basis ?
-If so, having the first mover advantage is a real asset. </p>
+Does gathering data helps you improving your service on a regular basis ?
+If so, having the first mover advantage is a real asset.

-<p>Fintech is about creating services in the financial sector.
+Fintech is about creating services in the financial sector.
 Some of them are directly sold to the banks, who have much more workforce than start-ups.
-Yet, if it is more expansive for them to create it and maintain it in a single institution than for you, there is no point in them copying you...</p>
+Yet, if it is more expansive for them to create it and maintain it in a single institution than for you, there is no point in them copying you...

-<p>Besides, how big is your technical lead ?
-Bear in mine that Google bought DeepMind, did not copy it...</p>
+Besides, how big is your technical lead ?
+Bear in mine that Google bought DeepMind, did not copy it...